 This app is open-source, E2E encrypted, and—just like Dust and Signal—deletes messages from its servers right after they’re delivered.
-Threema doesn’t require a phone number or email to sign up, instead verifying users through QR codes, which allows them to be completely anonymous (unlike Signal).
+Threema doesn’t require a phone number or email to sign up, instead verifying users through Threema IDs, a QR code that allows them to be completely anonymous.

 Threema supports texting, voice and video calls, and the company’s headquarters and servers are located in Switzerland, which makes the platform completely compliant with the more strict European privacy regulations.

 The app’s major drawback is that you have to pay for it, but this allows its developers to sustain the platform without ads or data-harvesting.
 This might also explain why it only had 8 million users worldwide as of January 2020.

 Threema is $2.99 for iOS, Android, and on the web.

 If you choose this app, you’ll have to make sure you have version 6.0 or later, as they’re the only ones with E2E-encrypted messaging.
 And you won’t only have to worry about what’s on your phone—if you’re chatting with someone using an older version of Viber, you can kiss E2E encryption bye-bye.
 If you’re unsure if a chat is E2E encrypted, you can check by going to the chat info screen and looking for a lock icon next to Encrypted chat.

 Just like Telegram, Viber also has public channels called Communities, and these messages are only SSL encrypted.
 This protects data in transit, but once it’s on the app’s servers, it’s readable by Viber or any other member of the community, which allows new members to access all backlogs.